heng-yuwen/MatSpectNet/README.md

 The datasset used for spectral recovery task is the ARAD_1K, from the NTIRE 2022 Challenge on Spectral Reconstruction from RGB, at https://codalab.lisn.upsaclay.fr/competitions/721

 ### Spectraldb Dataset
-The spectral dataset can be downloaded from https://github.com/C38C/SpectralDB, which is already included in data/spectraldb
+The spectral dataset can be downloaded from https://github.com/C38C/SpectralDB, which is already included in data/spectraldb.
+The main file is the shape_metrics.npy, which transforms the spectral profile into a shape description, as described in the main paper.
+The implementation of the transformation is in the file convert_hsi_shape.py

 ## ConfigLightning for MatSpectNet
 This repo use config to parse the training configs, with pytorch-lightning as the training framework.